Loading Events

 Cancellation Policy:

-This policy applies to all residential programs, including Paths.
-If you need to cancel your registration, please contact us as soon as possible.
+This policy applies to all residential and Path programs.
 Please note cancellation fees are at most $50 for those receiving financial assistance.
-As of 2023, 100% of your deposit is forfeited if you cancel less than two weeks before the program start date and there is a $50 cancellation fee if you cancel two weeks or more in advance.
-Beginning in 2024, prior to six weeks before the program start date, cancellation fees are $50 for all programs more than two nights and $25 for programs two nights or less.
+Prior to six weeks before the program start date, cancellation fees are $50 for all programs more than two nights and $25 for programs two nights or less.
 50% of your deposit is forfeited if you cancel between two and six weeks of the program start date.
 100% of your deposit is forfeited if you cancel less than two weeks before the program start date.

 Covid-19 Safety Protocol: